torrange/pbxdocker/README.md

 6. Open [http://{{digital_ocean_ip}}/](http://127.0.0.1) in a browser.

-7. Create admin user when prompted
+7. Create administrator user when prompted

 8. In the FreePBX control panel,  open “Settings” => “Advanced Settings”
     1. switch “SIP Channel Driver” to ‘chan_sip’